Skip to main content

 2.3 Analytics Performance

 Super-structure, on the other hand, provides an alternative approach to columnar structure.
-Instead of defining a schema and then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize into columns based on their super-structure.
+Instead of defining a schema and then fitting a sequence of values into their appropriate columns based on the schema, values self-organize into columns based on their super-structure.
 Here columns are created dynamically as data is analyzed and each top-level type induces a specific set of columns.
-When all of the values have the same top-level type (i.e., like a schema), then the Zed columnar object is just as performant as a traditional schema-based columnar format like Parquet.
+When all of the values have the same top-level type (i.e., like a schema), then the columnar object is just as performant as a traditional schema-based columnar format like Parquet.

 2.4 First-class Types

 This is very powerful for data discovery and introspection.
-For example, to count the different shapes of data, you might have a SQL-like query, operating on each input value as this, that has the form:
+For example, to count the different shapes of data, you might have a SuperSQL query, operating on each input value as this, that has the form:

-SELECT count(), typeof(this) as shape GROUP by shape, count
+SELECT count(), typeof(this) AS shape GROUP BY shape, count

 Likewise, you could select a sample value of each shape like this: